Masterharsh10/NSUT-SIH-2026-DWARKA-VALLEY/README.md

-See [`assets/screenshots/README.md`](Images & Costing.pdf) for examples and naming conventions and industrial cost of proposed final solution.
+See [`Images & Costing.pdf`] for examples and naming conventions and industrial cost of proposed final solution.

 ## 11. Installation
 ```